impsik/kubernetes/README.md

 **build.yml**

-This playbook will build kubernetes cluster, installs cert-manager and Rancher.
+This playbook will build kubernetes cluster, installs cert-manager and Rancher. config file is generated from jinja2 template.

 Define your variables in that file, add more master and/or worker nodes.